Written by: Kelly McCarthy-Maine

 “At that point, I started to find out what I didn’t know.
 The learning curve has been incredible.
 It hasn’t been easy and my goodness, all this learning and growing can certainly knock you down a peg or two.
 I’ve begun to trust what I do know and what I can do and allow myself to feel my way through the learning process.
 Rupert and the young horses are responding all the time.”

-Flocking to the UK
+Rebecca Howard and flocking to the UK

 There is a history of international event riders uprooting and moving to the United Kingdom in a bid to make a name for themselves on the British eventing circuit.
 Wave after wave of riders have settled in over the last 40 years, including the likes of New Zealanders Sir Mark Todd, Andrew Nicholson, Jock Paget, and Tim and Jonelle Price; Australians David Green, Clayton Fredericks, Sam Griffiths, Chris Burton, 2016 Rio individual silver medalist and team gold rider Astier Nicolas of France; and others that have worked to become legends of the sport.